-BGSubtractor_BGSubMethod ${f BGSubtractor_BackgroundCorrectionOn}$ BGSubtractor_SpatialDetrendOn 7 0 1 The BGSubMethod of 7 corres Subtraction method (see Table guide.).
-Global Background Ad Detrending is turned On.
+BGSubtractor_BGSubMethod ${f BGSubtractor_BackgroundCorrectionOn}$ $BGSubtractor_SpatialDetrendOn$ 7 0 1 The BGSubMethod of 7 corres Subtraction method (see Table Global Background Adjustmen Detrending is turned On. e 3 on page 71 of this guide.).

 Data from the STATS Table

 LowessDyeNormFactor is not shown in Feature Extraction result file.
 This value can be back calculated using DyeNormSignal equation on page 245.